 Who Are People With MS?

 We are your parents, your children, your brothers and sisters.
+We are the person down the street.

 We are the people that you "tsk, tsk" over because we might "look too good" to use a handicapped space.